striblab/mn-elections-api/spec/CONTEST.md

   // Sort name.
 Not required.
   sort: 'Custom sort',

+  // Whether or not this contest is in 11 county metro or not.
+  metro: false,

+  // Array of arbitrary groups.
+These should be the display version of the
+  // group name
+  groups: ['Group 1'],

   // Other district codes that may be attached for reference, and determined
   // from district and type
   state: 'MN',